nghiango1/hello/ai/README.md

 This is just planing for a serial of notes at the moment.
 I sure hope I can finish all of these.
 Before all of that, let set up a list to devide infomation I wanted to cover here:

-> All of these is subjected and should change-able tho
+> All of these is subjected and should change-able though

 - [Preface - What is AI](.)
 - Chapter 1: Relation of posibility